upggr/coinhelp-task/README.md

-sudo add-apt-repository -y ppa:ethereum/ethereum sudo apt-get update sudo apt-get install ethereum
+sudo add-apt-repository -y ppa:ethereum/ethereum sudo apt-get update sudo apt-get install ethereum sudo apt install geth

 If this was a 512 MB droplet you need to add a 2G swap and set swapiness to 30

-Sync get on the rinkeby network : geth --rinkeby --rpc --rpccorsdomain "*"
+Sync geth on the rinkeby network :

+geth --rinkeby --rpc --rpccorsdomain "*"

-On your local machine create tunnet on port 9001
+On your local machine create tunnel on port 9001

 ssh  -L 9001:127.0.0.1:8545 root@165.227.167.176